Skip to Page Content

 Q. Are there any Gross Receipts Tax Exclusions available?

 A. When determining the gross receipts tax due, most businesses are entitled to an exclusion, which varies depending on the business activity conducted.
-These exclusions, provided monthly or quarterly, generally start at $80,000 per month.
+These exclusions, provided monthly or quarterly, generally start at $100,000 per month and can be as high as $1,250,000.
 To determine the exclusion for a specific business activity in the State of Delaware, please visit the Tax Tip for your business type.

 Q. When are the gross receipts tax returns due?